 Federal Satisfactory Academic Progress (SAP Appeal Request Instructions)

 Federal regulations require schools to review students’ academic records at least annually to ensure that students are making adequate progress toward degree completion to maintain eligibility for Federal Title IV financial aid funds.
 Federal funds include Direct Loans (student and parent loans), Pell Grant, FSEOG Grant, and Federal Work Study.
 Minimum academic standards for meeting Satisfactory Academic Progress (SAP) requirements are outlined below.
 Students must meet both the qualitative and quantitative standards and not exceed maximum timeframe standards to remain eligible for federal financial aid.
 The SAP review is performed annually at the end of the spring semester.
-SAP standards apply to all students wishing to be considered for federal financial aid regardless of whether or not aid was received in prior semesters.
+SAP standards apply to all students wishing to be considered for federal financial aid regardless of whether aid was received in prior semesters.
 Students who fail to meet SAP standards are considered ineligible to receive any federal financial aid funds until they have successfully gone through the appeal process and been placed on Financial Aid Probation or they are able to meet the standards at a subsequent review point.

 Standard #1 Qualitative Requirements (GPA):